geemus/notes/kindle/multipliers.md

   * Look into people and find capability, expect great things, and drive them to extraordinary results.
   * Don't shrink so that others can be big, they play in a way that invites others to play big too.
   * Don't take themselves or situations too seriously.
+  * Get, on average, twice the capability from someone they lead.
 * Diminishers:
   * Intelligence is elite and scarce, and other people will never figure things out without help.
   * See intelligence as something basic/static about people.